catalinaescalona/greendevs/SQL_TESTING.md

 ### Notes:

-This test confirms that the following:
+These tests confirm the following:
   * new users are correctly entered into and retrieved from the Users Table.
   * new users are registered with a unique username and email address.
   * new users passwords are stored accurately in the database.